Pyotr Aleksandrovich Tolstoy

 From 14 October 1807 to 1 October 1808 he was the ambassador in Paris.
 His main objective was to observe the Treaty of Tilsit, and Tolstoy wrote to Alexander that all friendly assurances of Napoleon are mendacious, he entreated him not to believe them, but to prepare for the rebuff in advance, and predicted the forthcoming French invasion of Russia.
-He recommended to the Russian government a system of measures for the protection of the interests of Russia against possible aggression from Napoleon: to greatly increase the size of the army, to move it to the Western borders, to conclude a secret agreement with Austria, to finish the war with Turkey and Sweden, to conclude peace with England and to organize a new anti-French coalition with Prussia and Austria.
+He recommended to the Russian government a system of measures for the protection of the interests of Russia against possible aggression from Napoleon: to greatly increase the size of the army, to move it to the Western borders, to conclude a secret agreement with Austria, to finish the war with Turkey and Sweden, to conclude peace with the UK (see Anglo-Russian War) and to organize a new anti-French coalition with Prussia and Austria.
 Because of his lack of diplomatic experience, however, his efforts were useless and after the Congress of Erfurt Tolstoy was recalled.
 However, Tolstoy nevertheless observed worsening in the relations between Aleksander and Napoleon.

 From 1809 to 1812 he lived in his estate near Tula.
 In 1812 he formed and then commanded the militia of Nizhny Novgorod, Simbirsk, Kazan, Vyatka and Orenburg governorates.
 In 1813 he participated in the taking of Dresden and Magdeburg.

-On 19 June 1814 he was promoted to Full General, on 16 January 1816 appointed the chief of the 4th and then 5th infantry regiment.
+On 19 June 1814 he was promoted to full general, on 16 January 1816 appointed the chief of the 4th and then 5th Infantry Corps.
 From 30 August 1823 he was a member of the State Council.
 During the reign of Emperor Nicholas I he received the Order of St. Andrew and took a different military post.

 From 1839 he was in retirement.
 Pyotr Tolstoy died in Moscow and was buried in the Donskoy Monastery.